 This document provides an overview of topics related to RabbitMQ monitoring.
 Monitoring RabbitMQ and applications that use it is critically important.
 Monitoring helps detect issues before they affect the rest of the environment and, eventually, the end users.

-Log aggregation across all nodes and applications is closely related to monitoring and also mentioned in this guide.
+- Log aggregation across all nodes and applications is closely related to monitoring

 A number of popular tools, both open source and commercial, can be used to monitor RabbitMQ.
-Prometheus and Grafana are one highly recommended option.
+As mentioned above, the combination of Prometheus and Grafana is what team RabbitMQ would recommend to most users.
+On Kubernetes, the Prometheus plugin is automatically enabled by the Kubernetes RabbitMQ Operator.

 In this guide we define monitoring as a process of capturing the behaviour of a system via health checks and metrics over time.
 This helps detect anomalies: when the system is unavailable, experiences an unusual load, exhausted of certain resources or otherwise does not behave within its normal (expected) parameters.
 Monitoring involves collecting and storing metrics for the long term, which is important for more than anomaly detection but also root cause analysis, trend detection and capacity planning.